html-validate/html-validate/docs/usage/cypress.md

 Element metadata can be overriden the same way as with the CLI tool by adding a custom inline config or using a separate file.

-For instance, to disable the requirement of `scope` being required on `th` elements:
+For instance, to enforce the attribute of `srcset` being required on `img` elements:

 ```ts
 import { defineConfig } from "cypress";